luchi8512343/web1/README.md

-so this file is for test reason if it does nothing then its a prgraming error
+so this file is for test reason if it does nothing then its a programing error